micmejia/bible-dump/AMPC/Mark/Mark 14.md

-But he denied it falsely _and_ disowned Him, saying, I neither know nor understand what you say.
-Then he went outside [the courtyard and was] into the vestibule. _And a cock crowed_.
+But he denied it falsely and disowned Him, saying, I neither know nor understand what you say.
+Then he went outside [the courtyard and was] into the vestibule.
+And a cock crowed.